Oskar Schindler's Enamel Factory: World War II

-When in 1943 the ghetto was liquidated, Kraków Jews who escaped death at that time were transferred to the Plaszow labour camp.
+When the ghetto was liquidated in 1943, Kraków Jews who escaped death at that time were transferred to the Plaszow labour camp.
 The distance from the ghetto to Schindler’s Emalia factory had not been very far, but from the Płaszów camp the inmates had to walk several miles.
 Their workday was already twelve hours long, and Schindler felt sorry for his people.
 Schindler then applied for a permit to establish a sub-camp of the Plaszow camp on the premises of his factory.
 He argued that his employees had to walk more than ten kilometers from the camp to the factory every day.
 Bringing them to the factory would increase its efficiency.
 His arguments as well as bribes made his plan come to life.
 In the barracks in Zabłocie, employees of DEF and three neighboring companies producing for the needs of the German army were accommodated.
 The camp was surrounded by barbed wire, watchtowers were built, and an assembly square was situated between the barracks.
 The nutritional conditions were much better than in the Płaszow camp, especially due to the cooperation with Polish employees - they contacted people in the city, brought letters and food to the Jewish workers.

-The production in the factory and the camp was controlled, and Amon Goeth, the commandant of the Plaszow camp, was often a guest here.
+The production in the factory and the camp was controlled, and Hauptsturmführer Amon Göth, the commandant of the Plaszow camp, was often a guest here.
 Thanks to Schindler's efforts, the inspections were not so burdensome for the plant employees.
 It was only after the Płaszow camp was transformed into a concentration camp in January 1944 that the prisoners from Zabłocie were subject to permanent SS control.
 The work initially lasted 12 hours in a two-shift system, then 8 hours in a three-shift system.
 As the eastern front approached Kraków, the Germans began to liquidate the camps and prisons in the east of the General Government.
-It was then that Oskar Schindler decided to evacuate the factory with its employees to Brünnlitz in the Czech Republic.
+It was then that Oskar Schindler decided to evacuate the factory with its employees to Brünnlitz in Reichsgau Sudetenland, located in the northern part of the Sudetenland in what had been Czechoslovakia (now part of the Czech Republic).

-Post-War
+Post-war

-After the war, as early as 1946, the factory was nationalized and in the period 1948–2002, the former DEF facilities were used by Krakowskie Zakłady Elektroniczne Unitra-Telpod (later renamed Telpod S.A.), a company manufacturing telecommunications equipment.
+After the war, as early as 1946, the factory was nationalized.
+In the 1948–2002 period, the former DEF facilities were used by Krakowskie Zakłady Elektroniczne Unitra-Telpod (later renamed Telpod S.A.), a company manufacturing telecommunications equipment.

 Only in 2005, the territory returned to the use of the city of Krakow, and since 2007 the exposition of the ‘Krakow Historical Museum’ called ”Krakow.
 The period of occupation 1939-1945” has been located here.
-The Museum has the desk and the stairs from the set of Schindler's List as part of the tour.
+The museum has the desk and the stairs from the set of Schindler's List as part of the tour.